History of Michael Irvin in Timeline

 In 2000, Michael Irvin was inducted into the University of Miami Sports Hall of Fame.

-June 2001: Arrest for Cocaine Possession
+June 2001: Arrested for Felony Cocaine Possession

-2001: Turned Life Over to Christ
+2001: Turned life over to Christ

 In early 2001, Michael Irvin turned his life over to Christ with help from Pastor T. D. Jakes and Deion Sanders.